 Choosing light gray kitchen cabinets is a decision you make when you want to play it safe, right?
 Not necessarily.
 While its not-too-dark, not-too-white quality allows it to fade into the background, don’t mistake this shade for boring.
-In the perfect setting, this laid-back hue can sing.
+In the perfect setting, the laid-back hue can sing.
 There’s no one way to make light gray cupboards stand out (a metallic backsplash can elevate the flat color, but so can traditional glass door fronts).
 Once you’ve nailed the right paint color, fill in the gaps with these ideas.

 Extend Brass Beyond the Hardware

-The gray cabinets in this studio kitchen designed by French-Israeli architect Emmanuelle Simon aren’t the result of a lick of paint.
+The gray cabinets in this studio kitchen, designed by French Israeli architect Emmanuelle Simon, aren’t the result of a lick of paint.
 The cupboards are made of a waxed limestone cement, giving them a monolithic appearance.
 The luminous brass backsplash and counters add a contemporary spin to the Stone Age vibe.